 Explore the spectacular world of modern and contemporary art in the UK in London, Edinburgh and northern England.
-This tour also provides you with a once-in-a-decade opportunity: the coincidence of the UK’s three leading visual arts events: Frieze Art Fair, the British Art Show and the Liverpool Biennale.
+This tour also provides you with a once-in-a-decade opportunity: the coincidence of the UK’s three leading visual arts events: Frieze London, British Art Show and Liverpool Biennial.
 Visits to major art museums, leading commercial galleries and these great shows have been carefully curated by Gerald Deslandes, who has lived amongst and worked in the British art world for more than 20 years, with unique access to curators and artists.

-Frieze Art Fair: one of the world’s most important art fairs, showcasing art from antiquity to the present
+Frieze London: one of the world’s most important art fairs, showcasing art from antiquity to the present

-The British Art Show and the Liverpool Biennale: the most significant and futuredefining exhibitions of contemporary art in the UK
+British Art Show and Liverpool Biennial: the most significant and future-defining exhibitions of contemporary art in the UK

 The greats of British art, from Turner to Hepworth, Moore and beyond at major museums and sculpture parks in London, Edinburgh and Leeds